petmat/less-code-is-more/src/pages/bringing-the-types-back/index.md

 ## So let's bring the types back

 There are benefits to dynamic languages.
 It is easier to get moving with them and writing code without type annotations feels fast.
-Also the absence of a compilation step makes the development cycle faster.
+Also, the absence of a compilation step makes the development cycle faster.
 There absolutely situations where dynamic languages are a perfect choice.

 But like I wrote in the last post [I'd like some Type in my Script instead of Java, please!](../id-like-some-types/), there are clear benefits to static languages also.
-Static typing makes it easier to avoid certain type of bugs and it makes it easier to refactor the code.
+Static typing makes it easier to avoid certain types of bugs and it makes it easier to refactor the code.

 The solution is of course TypeScript.
-TypeScript allows developers to still use the same tools they are used to with JavaScript, while introducing static typing to the mix.
+TypeScript allows developers to still use the same tools they are used to with JavaScript while introducing static typing to the mix.

 ## Building and running TypeScript in Node.js